-In this report, we made one recommendation for improvement.
-The recommendation pertains to an issue that is significant enough to be monitored by the OIG until corrective actions are implemented.
+In this report, we make recommendations for improvement.
+Recommendations pertain to issues that are significant enough to be monitored by the OIG until corrective actions are implemented.

 The review was performed in accordance with OIG standard operating procedures for CBOC and OOC reviews.